 For patients who require a mastectomy (removal of the entire breast), there are new techniques in reconstructive surgery to restore the breast’s appearance.
 Surgery can reconstruct a breast, including the size, shape, nipple and areola.
 The initial reconstruction work can often can be performed immediately following the mastectomy, while you are still sedated, and is performed by a board-certified plastic surgeon.
 Additional surgeries to complete reconstruction are scheduled at a later date.

-UC San Diego: A leader in breast reconstruction
+UC San Diego Health: A leader in breast reconstruction

 | UC San Diego